Under the PRC legal system, advertising on medicines is subject to the following regulations:

 Moreover, under the Nine Prohibitions, healthcare professionals are prohibited from accepting any rebate offered by pharmaceutical manufacturers, distributors, or their agents in any name or in any form.

 It is possible to pay for services provided by healthcare professionals under certain circumstances.
 For example, companies may invite healthcare professionals who are key opinion leaders in their fields to give lectures or to serve on the company’s advisory boards and attend board meetings.
-Under these circumstances, companies may pay these healthcare professionals speaker fees or consultation fees, as applicable.
+Under these circumstances, companies may pay these healthcare professionals speaker fees or consultation fees at fair market value, as applicable.

 The RDPAC Code sets forth a large number of restrictions on the amount of payment allowed.
 Chief among these restrictions are: the hiring of the healthcare professional to provide the relevant service must not be an inducement to prescribe, recommend, purchase, supply and/or administer any medicine, and the compensation for the services must be reasonable and reflect the fair market value of the services provided.